 In May 2007, the Company issued \$103.5 million aggregate principal amount of Original Notes that mature on June 15, 2022.
-During the fourth quarter of 2012, we consummated the restructuring of \$101.3 million of our then outstanding \$102.3 million aggregate principal amount of Original Notes.
-In connection with the 2012 restructuring, we paid approximately \$33.8 million in cash and issued approximately \$42.2 million in equity (representing 12,412,501 Class A Common Shares at \$3.40 per share), approximately \$25.3 million aggregate principal amount of 2014 Notes that mature on June 29, 2014 (convertible into Class A Common Shares under certain circumstances at \$4.00 per share) and a contingent value right distributed pro-rata to the participating note holders totaling 5.468% of any award or settlement of our Brisas arbitration.
+During the fourth quarter of 2012, we consummated the restructuring of \$101.3 million of our then outstanding \$102.3 million of Original Notes.
+In connection with the restructuring, we paid approximately \$33.8 million in cash and issued approximately \$42.2 million in equity (representing 12,412,501 Class A Common Shares at \$3.40 per share), approximately \$25.3 million aggregate principal amount of Modified Notes that mature on June 29, 2014 (convertible into Class A Common Shares under certain circumstances at \$4.00 per share) and a contingent value right distributed pro-rata to the participating note holders totaling 5.468% of any award or settlement of our ICSID arbitration.
+As of March 31, 2014, we had outstanding approximately \$26.4 million aggregate principal amount of Convertible notes of which approximately \$25.3 million aggregate principal amount of Modified Notes will mature on June 29, 2014 and approximately \$1 million aggregate principal amount of